qubinqalati/alx-system_engineering-devops/README.md

-The repository for the shell basics project for cohort 12
+The read me file for the shell permissions task.
+Testing